Strivin0311/ai-learning/bases/alg/design_analysis.md

 # Algorithm Desgin and Analysis
-*Here's some resources about Algorithm Desgin and Analysis*
+*Here're some resources about Algorithm Desgin and Analysis*

 #### Algorithm Design [`UNREAD`]